fahimbrew/Tulip-frontend/README.md

 ## Features

-- **Easy Donation Tracking**: Users can view and manage all their donations in one place.
+- **Easy Campaigns Tracking**: Users can view and manage all their donations in one place.
 - **Responsive Design**: Optimized for desktops, tablets, and mobile devices to provide a seamless experience.
 - **Campaign Details**: Each donation entry includes details such as campaign title, category, donation amount, and date.
 - **Image Display**: Donations feature campaign images to visually represent the cause.